This is a photo taken at the Volga River in Kazan, Russia recently camping with my Russian friends (none of whom speak any English!).

-That post title sounds like another bloody gimmick!
+That title sounds like a gimmick.

 I’m open, as always, to your input so feel free to comment below.